Digital Traces: Memory in an Online World

 Licensing Information

-The approach and activities for the Digital Traces: Memory in an Online World course are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+The activities for the Digital Traces: Memory in an Online World course created by Jessica Wagner Webster are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.